pratyush1019/Compressed-Learning/README.md

-# aip_project
+# Compressed Learning using SVMs
-AIP course project based on Compressive Learning using SVM
+Advanced Image Processing course project based on Compressive Learning using SVM